DennisSchulmeister/lernspiel.online/PLANNING.md

 ### Short-term improvements

-- [ ] Fixtures for dummy data during development
+- [X] Fixtures for dummy data during development
+- Include model primary key in the upload path of media files(!)
 - [ ] Automatically fill created_by / modified_by fields in the Admin (and forms in general)
 - [ ] Create admin mixin class for CreatedModifiedByMixin model
 - [ ] Create admin mixin class for EditKeyMixin model